mongodb/docs/source/includes/considerations-change-mongodb-version.rst

-- Before changing a deployment's MongoDB version, check the following documents for any considerations or compatibility issues:
+- Check the following documents for any considerations or compatibility issues before changing a deployment's MongoDB version:

   - :manual:`The MongoDB Release Notes </release-notes>`